kislyuk/eight/README.rst

 =================================
 Eight is a Python module that provides a minimalist compatibility layer between Python 3 and 2.
 Eight lets you write code for Python 3.3+ while providing limited compatibility with Python 2.7 with no code changes.
-Eight is inspired by `six <https://pythonhosted.org/six/>`_, but is more lightweight, easier to use, and unambiguously biased toward Python 3
-code: if you remove eight from your code, it will continue to function exactly as it did with eight on Python 3.
+Eight is inspired by `six <https://pythonhosted.org/six/>`_ and `nine <https://github.com/nandoflorestan/nine>`_, but is more lightweight, easier to use, and unambiguously biased toward Python 3 code: if you remove eight from your code, it will continue to function exactly as it did with eight on Python 3.

 Installation
 ------------